Severe weather alert in Mallorca: Are we prepared for the deluge?

 The key question: Is Mallorca's infrastructure sufficient?

 That's the question rarely asked between sips of coffee and traffic reports: Can drainage, sewage systems and emergency plans withstand such amounts of precipitation?
 In short: some sections can, others cannot.
-Known problem areas are the low-lying zones along the MA-19, certain side streets in Palma and the foothills of the Tramuntana, where water rushes down into the valley.
+Known problem areas are the low-lying zones along the MA-19, certain side streets in Palma and the foothills of the Tramuntana, where water rushes down into the valley, as highlighted in Storm Alert: Is Mallorca Prepared for the Deluge?.
 Maps show the risks, but the reality is clogged drains, improvised sandbags and residents pumping water out of basements at night.

 What often gets overlooked in public debate